alexholmes/hdfs-file-slurper/README.md

                                host and port settings in your
                                core-site.xml file.
  -x,--threads <arg>            The number of worker threads.
-(Optional)
+(Optional) -z,--work-script <arg>        A shell script which can be called to after
+                               the file is moved into the work directory but before it is copied to the destination.This gives users the chance to
+                               modify the contents of the file and change the filename prior to it being uploaded by the Slurper.An example of usage would be if files are dumped into the in folder and you need to uncompress them and also change the filename to include a timestamp.The
+                               standard input will contain a single line with the fully qualified URI of the source file in the work directory.The script must create a file in the word directory and return the fully-qualified URI of the new file in the work directory on standard output.
 </code></pre>

 If you wanted a one-time transfer of files from a local /app/slurper/in directory into a /user/ali/in directory in